GOATi/blindbag_audit/ReadMe.md

 The types of items that are possibly found within the 22RS "blind bag", and the chances of finding each item are made public.
 For example: <https://22series.com/part_info?part=33554433>

-Also, the random number generation itself is designed to be completely fair and auditable.
+We have altered our random number generation to now be **user auditable**.
 Neither the player, nor the game should be able to influence the roll of the dice.
 This has the side effect that even we do not know for sure what is inside each "bag" until it is opened by the user.

 This repository contains the code to perform an audit of the random number generation.